oracle-samples/cclunit-framework/doc/CCLUTMOCKING.md

     * Mock each child script to return data appropriate for the test.
     * Mock each child script to execute the real child script using `with replace` to reference the mock entities.

-1. Mock table substitutions are not automatically applied to `rdb` commands (32-bit >= 8.15.0, 64-bit >= 9.3.0).
-    * Use `call cclutAddMockImplementation(<table name>, <mock table name>)` to achieve this.
-        * This is ineffective if a query accesses a field with the same name as the mocked table.
-        * This should not be done if there are non-rdb queries against the same table.

 1. Mock substitutions are not applied to statements executed via `call parser`.
 Alternatives:
     * Do not invoke `call parser` directly but define and invoke a wrapper subroutine instead.
 Mock the wrapper to make any necessary name substitutions before invoking `call parser`.
         * The mock wrapper could additionally assert that the program generates the expected command string.